httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Why use an End-to-End Header Field? {#header-field-rationale}

-Contrary to the prioritization scheme of HTTP/2 that uses a hop-by-hop frame, the Priority header field is defined as end-to-end.
+In contrast to the prioritization scheme of HTTP/2 that uses a hop-by-hop frame, the Priority header field is defined as end-to-end.

 The rationale is that the Priority header field transmits how each response